hashicorp/terraform-website/content/source/docs/extend/schemas/schema-behaviors.html.md

 - Cannot be used if `Computed` is `true`
 - Must be set if `Optional` is omitted **and** element is not `Computed`

 Indicates that this element must be provided in the configuration.
-Omiting this attribute from configuration, or later removing it, will result in a [plan-time]() error.
+Omitting this attribute from configuration, or later removing it, will result in a [plan-time]() error.